opentensor/developer-docs/docs/miners/index.md

 btcli subnet register --netuid 1 --wallet.name test-coldkey --wallet.hotkey test-hotkey
 ```

 ## Miner deregistration

 A subnet miner can be deregistered if its performance is poor.
 Mining is competitive—and the UID slots are limited.
 Except in Subnet 1, all subnets have 256 UID slots per subnet.
 Of these 256 UID slots, a subnet can have a maximum of 64 subnet validator UIDs and 192 subnet miner UIDs.

-A poor-performing miner occupying a UID risks being replaced by a newly registered miner who takes over that UID.
-It works like this:
+Each tempo, the lowest ranked mine risks being replaced by a newly registered miner, who takes over that UID.

 - Every subnet has an `immunity_period` hyperparameter expressed in a number of blocks.
     :::tip See